Burp Suite message editor

 You can access a wide range of context-specific actions for both requests and responses either from the Actions menu or by right-clicking anywhere on the relevant message.
 By selecting one or more characters in a message, you can also work with specific values in the Inspector.

-In this tab, you can access all of the same functionality as in the Raw tab.
+In this tab, you can access all the same functionality as in the Raw tab.
 The key difference is that the text editor's pretty printing feature is enabled.
-This greatly improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.
+This improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.

 This tab is only available if the message contains content in one of the supported formats.